jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 Bellman-Ford relaxes edges based on the length of paths to the "unsettled" and "unreached" vertices.
-Basically the algorithm is to relax all of the edges in the graph until none of the tentative weights *tent(v)* change.
+Basically the algorithm simply relaxes all of the edges in the graph over and over again until none of the tentative weights *tent(v)* change.

 The Meyer/Sanders delta-stepping algorithm uses ideas from both of the previous algorithms.
-Unsettled vertices are kept in "buckets" based on their by *tent(v)* value; bucket *i* contains vertices with *tent(v)* at least _i\*delta_ and less than _(i+1)\*delta_, where *delta* is a parameter.
+Unsettled vertices are kept in "buckets" based on their by *tent(v)* weights; bucket *i* contains vertices with *tent(v)* at least _i\*delta_ and less than _(i+1)\*delta_, where *delta* is a parameter.
 The active bucket is the *i*th bucket (with the smallest *i*) that has unsettled vertices.
 Edges in the graph are considered light if their weight is less than or equal to *delta* and heavy otherwise.

-The algorithm "settles" the vertices in that active bucket with a Bellman-Ford approach using only the light edges.
-Then the algorithm relaxes the vertices that were in the active bucket using the heavy.
+The algorithm "settles" the vertices in the active bucket with a Bellman-Ford approach using only the light edges.
+Then the algorithm relaxes the vertices that were in the active bucket using the heavy egdes.
 This uses an extension of Dijsktra's approach because the heavy edges cannot put vertices into the active bucket.
 The efficiency of the algorithm comes at the price of a more complicate flow control and data-structure manipulations to maintain the buckets.